BabylonJS/OldDocumentationSite/content/How_To/Post_Process/How_to_use_PostProcessRenderPipeline.md

----
-ID_PAGE: 22441
-PG_TITLE: How to use PostProcessRenderPipeline
----

 # How to use PostProcessRenderPipeline
 Post Process Renders pipelines allow you to create a chain of post processes and attach it to a camera.
 A render pipeline can be managed by enabling and disabling some effects and displaying a specific pass for debugging.